slatedocs/slate/source/includes/v4/_museums.md

 ### Response

-The json response contains a list of museums as an array and a meta block.
+The JSON response contains a list of museums as an array and a meta block.

 - id (integer), the unique database id of the museum
 - title (string), the name of the museum